Caliraya Dam: Construction

 In 1937, Major General Hugh John Casey was sent to the country by US Army Corps of Engineers upon request by the Philippine Commonwealth to provide assistance in hydroelectric power and flood control for the recently created National Power Corporation (NAPOCOR).
 The dam construction was started in 1939 from the designs planned by Hugh John Casey, upon approval by the Philippine Commonwealth President Manuel L. Quezon.
 An embankment dam over 100 ft high, was constructed across the Caliraya River at its outlet from a large flat plateau area providing a large water reservoir for generating hydroelectric power for Southern Luzon from the Caliraya hydroelectric plant.
 A diversion canal was constructed several miles west of the lake to the head of a steep slope about 950 ft above Laguna de Bay.
-Large penstocks were constructed diverting water down to the powerhouse below, with a tailrace to the bay.
+Large penstocks were constructed diverting water down to the powerhouse below, with a tailrace to the lake.
 The high head permitted the use of high-speed turbines and generators at relatively low unit costs.
 Initial estimate for the project was $5 million, or 10 million pesos, and an output of 40,000 horsepower(30 megawatts).

 During World War II, the dam was sabotaged by retreating combined American and Filipino soldiers to prevent its use by invading Japanese who rebuilt it, but later sabotaged it themselves as their own defeat approached.

 On June 1, 1948, Republic Act No. 216 was passed approving expenditures for the construction of several hydroelectric dams in the Philippines; the act included the diversion of the Lumot River via Lumot Dam to Caliraya Lake for more available water and to raise the height of Caliraya Dam.
 The dam was rebuilt, raised and inaugurated in 1953 by the (NAPOCOR).

 In 1972, President Ferdinand Marcos of the Philippines bestowed upon Casey the honorary title of "the father of water power development in the Philippines, for his pioneering endeavors in the country.